adabru/BleWinrtDll/readme.md

 The `Demo.scene` in this repo uses non-blocking calls to avoid creating Threads.
 I would recommend to use threads, though.
 After getting acquainted with the standard C# Thread API and after making sure you're closing all your threads `OnApplicationQuit` (Unity API) to avoid Unity Editor freezes, using them is the easier workflow for BLE in my opinion.
 You'll need less lines of code and you can have less latency.
 For a threaded version, you can try out [Joelx's Unity Ble Demo](https://github.com/Joelx/BleWinrtDll-Unity-Demo).

+If you distribute a Windows Standalone build to a different device, please ensure that your application requires the latest Microsoft Visual C++ Redistributable to be installed.

 ## Build

 There is a prebuilt dll included in this repo, `BleWinrtDll Unity\Assets\BleWinrtDll.dll` or `DebugBle\BleWinrtDll.dll` (both are the same).
 But you can also build the dll yourself in VisualStudio.
 Follow these steps: